diurnalist/diurnal.st/_posts/2021-07-17-openstack-keystone-federation-part-1.md

 There are a few important rules about Chameleon accounts:

-1. Users are organized into projects.
-2. A user can be a member of multiple projects.
+1. Users can be members of one or more projects.
-3. Projects can transition between an enabled and disabled state depending on if the project is authorized to continue using Chameleon resources.
-4. Users can also transition between an enabled and disabled state, e.g., if the user is suspended for infractions agains the terms of use.
+2. Every project has one user acting as the project owner, who can add other users to the project.
+3. Projects are authorized to use cloud resources by having an "allocation": this is effectively a "budget" they are allowed to spend over a fixed amount of time.
+3. Both projects and users can be disabled, e.g., if the project's allocation expires or the project/user demonstrates irresponsible use or abuse of resources.

 These constraints added some additional goals:

 **Authorization policies should be flexible and per-client.** When a user first joins Chameleon, they will likely not be a part of any projects.
 Similarly, if returning after a long time, it's possible their pre-existing projects have expired.
-They should not be able to use cloud resources, but we should be able to communicate the state of their account to them, i.e., login shouldn't simply fail.
-These "orphan" users should also still be allowed to use any aspect of the site not requiring project membership (like updating their contact details.)
+Depending on the application, users not belonging to any authorized projects should still have access, i.e., login shouldn't simply fail as a general rule.

+**Changes to project memberships should propagate as soon as possible.** Users often wrote in to support asking why they didn't have access to a project, when in fact they did, but the change had not yet been synced to all the Keystone services.

 **Users should not be allowed to perform actions under disabled projects.**
 This is somewhat obvious, but important enough to call out, as it's how we